A parallel algorithm for the constrained shortest path problem on lattice graphs: Graph update

 In this step we take a look whether a vertex from $B$ became active or if there are no active edges.
 These would be the indications of the completion of the algorithm.
+The function that checks the terminal conditions is presented earlier in Listing \ref{terminalCondition}.